hyperledger/web3j-docs/docs/web3j_openapi.md

 ### Configure the project

-You can run the project easily, without specify any configuration, using the [Web3j-cli](http://docs.web3j.io/latest/command_line_tools/).
+You can run the project easily, without specifying any configuration, using the [Web3j-cli](http://docs.web3j.io/latest/command_line_tools/).

 If not, you need to specify runtime parameters. for example, the `private key` or `wallet file` for the signing, the `node endpoint` to connect to, etc.